sph-mn/sph-sc-lib/readme.md

 ```

 # queue
-a fifo queue with the operations enqueue and dequeue that can enqueue any struct type and a mix of types.
+a fifo queue with the operations enqueue and dequeue that can enqueue structs of mixed types.
 for elements what is needed is a struct with a queue_node_t field with a custom name. a queue_node_t object to be added must not already be in the queue.
-the queue does not need to allocate memory. depends on queue.c.
+the queue does not need to allocate memory. depends on queue.c

 ## example usage